8 AM-9 PM CST. Mon-Fri

 First, you will have to pay your chosen deductible once per policy period (varies from $0 to $2,500) before the insurance company starts paying anything for the covered expenses, even for doctor visits.
 You will need to continue to pay all the money yourself until you have completely satisfied the deductible.
 The deductible is not just for hospitalization.
 There is no concept of copay, except for U.S. Urgent Care visits and visits to the emergency room for an illness that does not result in admission to the hospital.

-After that, within First Health PPO network, as long as the provider bills the insurance company directly, the plan pays 100% up to the selected policy maximum, ranging from $50,000 to $2,000,000, depending upon your age.
+After that, within First Health PPO network, the plan pays 100% up to the selected policy maximum, ranging from $50,000 to $2,000,000, depending upon your age.
 Otherwise, the plan pays 90% of the next $5,000 of covered expenses, you pay 10%.
 In other words, you will have to pay a maximum $500 out of your pocket towards the 10% coinsurance.
 (You don't have to pay this 10% for expenses incurred outside the U.S. or Canada.)
 Then, the plan pays 100% up to the selected policy maximum.

 Let's assume that the doctor charges you $150/visit and you need to visit several times.